 Cons: Not the most durable thing in the world (again though, twenty bucks)

-It can be difficult to get your kids to take a shower sometimes, but you’d best believe they’ll be begging for one after a few days of outdoor living.
-That’s where this RISEPRO solar shower comes into play.
+It can be difficult to get your kids to bathe sometimes, but you’d best believe they’ll be begging for one after a few days of outdoor living.
+That’s where this RISEPRO comes into play.

-10 gallons is quite a lot for a portable shower, especially when you pair it with a solar system that can heat water up to 113 degrees.
+10 gallons is quite a lot of storage, especially when you pair it with a solar system that can heat water up to 113 degrees.
 If you plan your time carefully, you could definitely rinse off a family of four with a single charge.

-The showerhead is pretty standard, and there’s a little indicator that displays how much hot water you have left on its side.
-The RISEPRO is as straightforward as portable showers get; it’ll do what it’s supposed to do and it’ll do it well, all for right around 20 bucks.
+The nozzle is pretty standard, and there’s a little indicator that displays how much hot water you have left on its side.
+The RISEPRO is as straightforward as it gets; it’ll do what it’s supposed to do and it’ll do it well, all for right around 20 bucks.

 As Minimalist (& Affordable) as They Come